robrix/Postmodern-Programming/Postmodern Programming.md

     }

     -(void)viewDidLoad {
+    	Memo *memo = self.navigationItemStateMemo;
-    	self.navigationItemStateMemo = [[Memo alloc] initWithBlock:^{
+    	memo = [[Memo alloc] initWithBlock:^{
     		NSDictionary *state = self.navigationItemState;
     		self.navigationItem.title = state[@"title"];
     		self.navigationItem.prompt = state[@"prompt"];
     		return state;
     	}];
+    	[memo addDependencyWithObject:[UIApplication sharedApplication] keyPath:@"statusBarOrientation"];
     }

 But if you try this, it doesn’t work.
 What’s wrong?
 Memos as described above are lazy, but since we’re never using the memo’s value, it’s never being calculated.
 Once again, the impedance mismatch between imperative and declarative styles rears its ugly head.

 If we want to bridge the gap, we could allow _strict_, also known as _greedy_ evaluation, forcing the value to be updated as soon as it is invalidated.
-We’ll leave that as an exercise for the audience; but it’s useful to realize that this is, again, a problem where imperative style code forces us to think overmuch about ordering.
+We’ll leave that as an exercise for the audience; but it’s useful to realize that this is, again, a problem where imperative code forces us to think overmuch about ordering.
+Pushing this imperative code to the margins will help the rest of your code be cleaner, easier to reason about, but you can never root it out completely, and it taints anything which calls it.

 On the other hand, if we were always using the value of the memo at all the right times, for example if internally `UIViewController` was using a `Memo` to check our `navigationItemState` memo for updates—because of course its `value` is KVO-compliant!—we would see exactly the desired behaviour.
-The problems with ordering and timing are gone.
+The problems with ordering and timing would be gone gone.

+The `Memo` we employ is acting in a role that functional reactive programming calls a sink, as opposed to a signal; where a signal acts solely to calculate a value in response to changes, a sink tracks the changes and causes imperative effects.
+Can we push the imperative effects further into the margins?

+    @interface Sink : NSObject

+    -(instancetype)initWithBlock:(void(^)())block;

+    -(void)addDependencyWithObject:(id)dependency keyPath:(NSString *)keyPath;

+    @end

+There are strong similarities with `Memo`, and maybe now would be a good time to start thinking about

 With those problems goes some knowledge and control.
 We no longer have concrete knowledge or control of precisely when and how the state is calculated or used.
 It’s memoized, so it may not be calculated every time it’s used.
 If it’s lazy, so it may not be calculated when it’s unused.
 We don’t know how often the memoized value will be requested of us, because that’s coming from some other part of the code—or of some other person’s code.